octaviotron/zimbra/README.md

 Change "101" for the VM ID in proxmox and /dev/sdX for the SAN/NAS device you want to link to VMs.

+**NOTE:** it is needed to have the storage device BEFORE nodes are active.
+Ensure to have it available in VMs when you boot them.

 ## MBOX Cluster Virtual Machines OS Preparation

 The following steps is needed to be done on all "cluster nodes", it is: mbox01, mbox02 and mbox03 hosts.